thoughtbot/ruby-science/release/ruby-science.md

 end
 ```

-This class contains all the behavior the formerly resided in the mixin.
+This class contains all the behavior that formerly resided in the mixin.
 In order
 to keep everything working, we'll compose and delegate to the extracted class
 from the mixin: